gcattan/git-quality-check/README.md

 ## Examples

-Place the folowing example in your `.github/workflows` repository (in a file called `test-action.yml`) for example:
+Place the following example in your `.github/workflows` repository (in a file called `test-action.yml`) for example:

 ```
 name: Test Action